VowsHQ/banned-fn-skin-checker/README.md

 # Known Issues
 Pets don't display properly
 Some Items may have black/gray background
-Text may overlap on certain items with longer names Not all exclusives are shown

 # How It Works
 * The script extracts cosmetic item IDs from your Epic Games account data